Fraser Valley Premier

 U16 Boys: Steve Millar

-PRIMARY KIT – Our Rave Green Kit is unique within the BCSPL .
+PRIMARY KIT – Our Green Kit is unique within the BCSPL.

 SECONDARY KIT – We have a secondary Jersey which will be used for league games.
 We will also provide players with dry fit training tops.
 Given we have three training sessions per week, players are issued three dry fit shirts to help keep up with the laundry!

 KEEPER KIT – Two complete sets provided with extra socks.
-GK’s can use either set for training but need to always bring both sets to games.
+Keepers can use either set for training but need to always bring both sets to games.

 TEAM WEAR – The individual pieces of our Team Wear package have each player’s numbers for easy identification.
-We will provide Backpacks or and Duffel Bags for intake and U13 players only.
-This year we will order Backpacks so players that do not currently have a Fraser Valley Duffel can one order themselves online at Clubwear Online.
+We will provide Backpacks and/or Duffel Bags for intake and U13 players only.

-OPTIONAL ITEMS – Players, Staff and Parents can also order online optional items for themselves directly from Soccer City such as rain & winter jackets as well as extra items on top of what is provided in the Standard Kit such as Backpacks for New players, addition socks, shorts, etc.
+OPTIONAL ITEMS – Players, Staff and Parents can also order online optional items for themselves directly from Soccer City such as rain & winter jackets as well as extra items on top of what is provided in the Standard Kit.

 SIZING GUIDELINES – Players have seven sizing options available (YM,YL,YXL,AS,AM,AL,AXL).
 The Adidas Sizing Chart below can be used as a guideline for Player Kits.
 However, players should contact their team Coach or Manager regarding scheduled kit sizing “times” for the team.
 Sock sizes are not selected by players as U13-U18 Female Teams and U13-U15 Male Teams will get Medium Size socks U16-U18 Male Teams will get Large Size socks.